-At Peachtree Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Peachtree Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 678-235-9699 or arrange an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.